 The past three weeks on our homestead have been all about fruit trees.
-When I placed my orders in February, perhaps I was a wee bit overzealous, and I ordered a lot of trees (18 to be exact), fruiting bushes (a modest 6) and raspberries (only 12!)
+When I placed my orders in February, perhaps I was a wee bit overzealous, and I ordered a lot of trees (18 to be exact), fruiting bushes (a modest 6), and raspberries (only 12!)
 Planting fruit trees is like a celebration of finally owning our little piece of land and an investment in the future, so the more the merrier, right?

-Yet somehow, with all that dreaming and planning, I kind of neglected to think about how much time it takes to properly prepare a hole for planting.
+Yet somehow, with all that dreaming and planning, I kind of neglected to think about how much time it takes to properly prepare a hole to plant a fruit tree.
 There is a popular saying in the orchard world, “Buy a $5 tree, but dig a $50 hole,” so here are our best tips on how to create a $50 hole for the best planting success.

-Three piles: sod, subsoil and topsoil.
+Three piles: sod, subsoil, and topsoil.

 Trees and bushes were kept heeled into our big compost pile until we were ready to plant.

-We used a long stick across the hole so it was easy to determine the proper level at which to plant the tree.
+We used a long stick across the hole so it was easy to determine the proper level at which to plant the fruit tree.

-5) Refill.
 Now it’s time to place the contents of the hole back in the opposite order: sod first, topsoil around the roots of the tree, and subsoil last.
 While it’s important to treat the roots with care, you can gently tamp the soil into place.

-6) Water and mulch.
-After planting, I like to heap a large wheelbarrow load of composted horse manure in a bowl shape around the tree.
+After planting fruit trees, I like to heap a large wheelbarrow load of composted horse manure in a bowl shape around the tree.
 Then the tree gets a nice big drink of water now, and once a week during the first year (unless the tree receives an inch of rain).

-7) Protect!
 If your orchard is not fenced in, you may want to take the time right now to consider fencing.
 We experience rabbit damage if we leave our fruit tree trunks un-fenced, so now, as we plant, we wrap a 12-18″ wire fence in a circle at a 6″ distance from the trunk.